kenruze/Local-Package-Helper/Documentation/Local Package Helper.md

 ## Creating Local Packages

-Press the "Create local package" to create a new local package.
+Press the "Create local package" button to create a new local package.
 Pressing the button opens a window with configuration options and "Create Package" and "Cancel" buttons.

 ![](images/CreateNewLocalPackage.png)